 Arts activities, Gospel Conversation, church council and other meetings will be held in the manse this year.

-This Sunday (February 23) we will gather at The Factory for a service of Word and Sacrament (Eucharist) to celebrate Epiphany 7.
+This Sunday (March 23) we will gather at The Factory for a service of Word and Sacrament to mark Lent 3.

 Our presbytery’s Pastoral Relations Committee has authorised Alison and Karen as lay presiders for celebrations of the Eucharist (until July 2027).